-D.C. activists and lawmakers confront challenges of ‘Defund Police’ movement
+D.C. activists and lawmakers confront challenges of ‘defund police’ movement

 Troy Donté Prestwood, an elected advisory neighborhood commissioner in Anacostia, said his constituents often ask for more police, not less.

 Patrick Burke, a former assistance police chief who now leads the D.C. police foundation, said the force needs full staffing to address crime.
-He also criticized lawmakers for redirecting money into community-based violence interruption programs, saying three years of such efforts “haven’t reduced homicides or gun violence yet.”
+He also criticized lawmakers for redirecting money into community-based violence-interruption programs, saying three years of such efforts “haven’t reduced homicides or gun violence yet.”

-Council Chairman Phil Mendelson (D) also cited rising crime in the District as a reason to employ caution on issues of polic funding.
-‘It’s incumbent on us to do the right balancing between unhappiness over policing in general and ensuring public safety,” he said.
+Council Chairman Phil Mendelson (D) also cited rising crime in the District as a reason to employ caution on issues of police funding.
+“It’s incumbent on us to do the right balancing between unhappiness over policing in general and ensuring public safety,” he said.
 “There continues to be an awful lot of violent crime in the city.”

 Council member Robert C. White Jr. (D-At Large), a vocal critic of the police, said it would take years to successfully overhaul policing, as the city continues to experiment with alternative approaches.

-“It’s really only been a few weeks since we have had enough public support to trim police budgets and enough room to try a different path,” he said.
+“It’s really only been a few weeks since we have had enough public support to trim police budgets and enough room to try a different path,” White said.
 “We have to make sure that the programs we are instituting are working and make sure people don’t feel unsafe.”

-Even council member David Grosso (I-At Large), who has called for Newsham’s resignation and to reduce the size of the police force, said the city does not have the “political will” right now to radically alter its approach.
+Even council member David Grosso (I-At Large), who has called for Newsham’s resignation and the police force’s reduction, said the city does not have the “political will” right now to radically alter its approach.

 “Without the mayor’s support, you are not going to see major changes,” Grosso said.
 “There are too many people still stuck in the old ways of a law-and-order kind of approach.”